ZZDoog/fine-grained-music-discriminators/README.md

+### Fine-grained Discriminators for Symbolic Music Generation

-### The official implement of papaer "Generating High-quality Symbolic Music using Fine-grained Discriminators"
+[ICPR2024] Official implementation of paper "Generating High-Quality Symbolic Music Using Fine-Grained Discriminators"

-The code will be uploaded after the paper is accepted.
+The code will be released soon.

 The demos and some generated samples are available at [page](https://zzdoog.github.io/fg-discriminators/)